MasterAir/Corndel-DE-workshop-01-Learner/README.md

     - (`Tag` is not important unless you had a large number of virtual machines with the same use and you wanted to easily identify them)

 3. When your VM shows it is `Ready`
-    - open Windows Remote Desktop Connection (in the search box of your windows task bar each for `remote`),
+    - Open Windows Remote Desktop Connection (in the search box of your windows task bar each for `remote`),
-    - click `Show options`, then
+    - Click `Show options`, then
-    - copy and paste the ACG public IP address from the `Public IP4` box into the `Computer` box of the Remote Desktop dialog (shown below).
+    - Copy and paste the ACG public IP address from the `Public IP4` box into the `Computer` box of the Remote Desktop dialog (shown below).

 | ![Connect to VM](/images/cloudserver.png) |
 |:--:|

 > ℹ Your VM will shut down automatically after 4 hours, saving everything in the VM.
 If the VM remains shut down for 14 days, everything in the VM will be deleted.
-So, if you want to keep everything in your VM, you should re-start the VM before the 14 day deletion deadline.
-However, if it is deleted, do not worry, you have these workshop instructions for how to quickly re-install tools needed for the workshops.
+So, if you want to keep everything in your VM, you should restart the VM before the 14-day deletion deadline.
+However, if it is deleted, do not worry; you have these workshop instructions for how to quickly re-install the tools needed for the workshops.

 | ![Shut down of VM](/images/autoshutdown.png) |
 |:--:|